dspoel/nmr2gmxpy/README.md

 ## Testing

 There is a simple script that runs tests by downloading pdb files and NMR data from the protein data bank, processing it by nmr2gmx.py and then compare the output restraint files to reference data.
+In addition the script runs an energy minimization using GROMACS and compares the output structure to the input structure.
+Since the energy minimization is in vacuo the structures may change by up to 0.02 nm.

-This is very useful when extending the scripts, since obviously, the reference data should be reproducible if not it is proven to be incorrect.
+This testing script is very useful when extending the scripts, since obviously, the reference data should be reproducible if not it is proven to be incorrect.
 To run:
 ```shell
 % ./run_tests.py
 ```